BUY MALTA PROPERTY!

 Valletta is the capital city of Malta, famous for its stunning architecture, and designated as a UNESCO World Heritage Site.
-Tourist attractions include Parliamnet buildings, National Museum of Arachaeology, Grand Master's Palace, Upper Barrakka Gardens and City Gate.
+Tourist attractions include Parliament buildings, National Museum of Archaeology, Grand Master's Palace, Upper Barrakka Gardens and City Gate.

 The Valletta region includes the following cities: